What is a VoIP Telephone?

 Hardware SIP phones look very similar to traditional analog phones however are developed to be used in IP networks.
-Softphones or smartphone clients, on the other hand, are software applications that are used on your computer, tablet or smartphone and behave exactly like a normal IP telephone; allowing you to carry out regular functions such as making and receiving calls, as well as some additional functions such as video conferences, presentation giving and more.
+Softphones or smartphone apps, on the other hand, are software applications that are used on your computer, tablet or smartphone and behave exactly like a normal IP telephone; allowing you to carry out regular functions such as making and receiving calls, as well as some additional functions such as video conferences, presentation giving and more.

 Most IP phones use SIP (Session Initiation Protocol), whether they are hardware IP phones or softphones.
 Some well known manufacturers of IP phones include Fanvil, Htek, Snom and Yealink.
-3CX includes high performing and feature-rich softphones for Windows and Mac as well as smartphone clients for iOS and Android for free.
+3CX includes high performing and feature-rich softphones for Windows and Mac as well as smartphone apps for iOS and Android for free.

 3CX’s software PBX supports auto provisioning of a wide range of popular IP phones sold worldwide.
 Furthermore, 3CX also provides legacy support to numerous older or proprietary devices including Cisco.

 VoIP Telephone Features

 Some of the common features of a VoIP telephone are: caller ID, call park, call transfer, call hold, phonebook access and multiple account configuration.
 Some VoIP phones also allow the transmission of video along with audio during calls.

 3CX has developed a completely free VoIP telephone for use with the 3CX Phone System.